A Description of the Appraisal Process

-A home purchase is the most serious transaction most of us will ever encounter.
-It doesn't matter if a primary residence, a seasonal vacation property or an investment, purchasing real property is a complex transaction that requires multiple parties to pull it all off.
+Getting a home is the most important investment some of us might ever consider.
+It doesn't matter if a primary residence, a second vacation home or an investment, purchasing real property is an involved financial transaction that requires multiple parties to make it all happen.

-Practically all the people involved are very familiar.
-The most recognizable entity in the transaction is the real estate agent.
-Then, the bank provides the financial capital needed to finance the exchange.
-And ensuring all requirements of the sale are completed and that a clear title transfers from the seller to the buyer is the title company.
+The majority of the parties participating are quite familiar.
+The real estate agent is the most familiar entity in the exchange.
+Next, the mortgage company provides the financial capital needed to fund the deal.
+And ensuring all details of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.

-So, who makes sure the value of the property is consistent with the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the real estate is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Race Appraisal Services, LLC will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a reasonable buyer would expect them to be.
-To make sure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious amenities - or defects - that would affect the value of the house.
+To determine an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a reasonable buyer would expect them to be.
+To make sure the stated square footage has not been misrepresented and convey the layout of the home, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.

-Here, the appraiser uses information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we use information on local building costs, labor rates and other elements to determine how much it would cost to replace the property being appraised.
+This value usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers get to know the neighborhoods in which they appraise.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They thoroughly understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the real estate at hand.
+Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Race Appraisal Services, LLC, we are experts when it comes to knowing the value of particular items in East Longmeadow and Hampden County neighborhoods.
-This approach to value is usually given the most weight when an appraisal is for a real estate exchange.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Race Appraisal Services, LLC, we are experts in knowing the worth of real estate features in East Longmeadow and Hampden County neighborhoods.
+This approach to value is usually given the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach